-Keep community partners, stakeholders, and individuals moving across the region abreast of opportunities, challenges, and successes in implementing TDM strategies in the region.
+- Keep community partners, stakeholders, and individuals moving across the region aware of opportunities, challenges, and successes in implementing TDM strategies in the region. - Discuss progress at NFRMPO Planning Council, TAC, and Mobility Committee meetings. - Ongoing community engagement as TDM strategies and implementation evolve.